openhumantask/specification/specification.md

 Represents the definition of a notification, which is use to communicate the status of the task to users.

+#### Examples

-An example of such a notification would be a reminder to execute a start, which can be defined as follows:
+*An example of such a notification would be a reminder to execute a start, which can be defined as follows:*

 ```yaml
 ...